JacobWeinbren/miliband-components/README.md

 ## Browser Supports
 Supports major browsers - Chrome, Firefox, Safari, Edge and Opera.
 Make sure to use [polyfills](https://babeljs.io/docs/en/babel-polyfill) for older browsers - read [lit.dev's guide](https://lit.dev/docs/tools/production/) for more details on legacy browser support.

+## Contributing
+Contributions are always welcome - make a pull request and get in touch if you would like to help The Social Review's development.

 ## License
 This component library uses the MIT License, [summarised here](https://tldrlegal.com/license/mit-license).